sbordt/markovmixing/README.md

 And now some examples!

 ## Examples
-This example shows hot to explicitly use the package with a networkx graph.
+This example shows hot to use the package with a networkx graph.

     import markovmixing as mkm
     import networkx as nx